2019 Men's U-19 World Floorball Championships

-The 2019 Men's under-19 World Floorball Championships were the tenth world championships in men's under-19 floorball.
+The 2019 Men's U-19 World Floorball Championships were the tenth world championships in men's under-19 floorball.
 The tournament took place from May 8–12, 2019 in Halifax, Canada, and it was the first men's under-19 world championships played outside of Europe.

 Qualification

-All teams in the A-Division qualified directly to the 2019 U-19 WFC based on the results of the 2017 Men's under-19 World Floorball Championships.
+All teams in the A-Division qualified directly to the 2019 U-19 WFC based on the results of the 2017 Men's U-19 World Floorball Championships.